Herro scores 25, Heat take Game 1 over 76ers 106-92

 CLANK

-The teams combined to shoot 15 for 70 in the first half from 3-point range — 6 for 34 by the 76ers, a slightly better 9 for 36 by the Heat.
-Philadelphia’s 17.6% rate from beyond the arc was its second-worst of the season.
-The only worse game by the 76ers was a 17.1% game, also at Miami.
+The teams combined to shoot 7 for 33 in the first half from 3-point range — 3 for 17 by the 76ers, 4 for 16 by the Heat.

 ROBINSON SITS